When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The good thing about these motors is if they do go wrong (which is rare) they can be easily repaired by a competent DIY enthusiast and parts are generally easy to come by.

-Pedal assist on the Z16 is provided via a basic cadence sensor, meaning that pedal rotation is all that is needed to activate e-assist.
-Cadence pedal assist is especially useful if you need a boost when setting off, as unlike a torque-sensor, the rider does not have to exert any discernible force through the pedals to get assist.
+The pedal assist on the Z16 is provided via a basic cadence sensor, meaning that pedal rotation is all that is needed to activate e-assist.
+Cadence pedal assist is especially useful if you need a boost when setting off, as unlike a torque sensor, the rider does not have to exert any discernible force through the pedals to get assistance.

 The battery on the Himo Z16 will give an assisted range of between 40-50 miles, depending on how much pedalling input you provide, your weight, and the kind of terrain you’re riding on.

-The Z16 uses a simple single-speed arrangement – this is perfect for negotiating city streets, cycle ways and gently undulating terrain, but the lack of gear range could be a problem if you need to negotiate steep hills on a regular basis.
+The Z16 uses a simple single-speed arrangement – this is perfect for negotiating city streets, cycleways and gently undulating terrain, but the lack of gear range could be a problem if you need to negotiate steep hills regularly.
 I have tested this on a 10% gradient and I still had to put in a fair bit of effort to assist the motor up the hill.

 Wheels and tyres

 Apart from being the smaller 16″ variety (hence the name) they seem quite tough and feel as though they will deal with most minor potholes and road imperfections, I would still keep a good eye on the road ahead though.
 The tough alloy construction means no more worrying about broken spokes, which are quite common on hub motor e-bikes.